 Fairbanks School of Public Health at IUPUI and the Indiana University School of Medicine have developed an innovative coordinated MPH-MD curriculum that integrates medicine and public health training.
 Students learn key public health topics, including issues related to environmental health, infectious disease control, biostatistics, disease prevention and health promotion, epidemiological studies, and health policy.

-To make it easy to complete two degrees in such a short time, some of the 45 MPH credits are shared with MD credits.
-The MD-MPH begins with five core public health courses that are typically completed online during the summer after the first year of medical school.
-The remaining classes are usually completed during an additional year, typically between the fourth and fifth years of medical school, however, other arrangements can be made.
-To incorporate experiential learning, a final public health internship and project are required.
+To make it easy to complete two degrees in such a short time, up to 12 credits of the total 45 MPH credits are shared from a list of pre-approved MD 4th-year elective credits.
+The MPH-MD begins with the first three core public health courses that are taken online during their first summer term.
+The remaining classes are completed during the fall and spring semesters, typically between the third and fourth years of medical school; however, other arrangements can be made.
+To incorporate experiential learning, a final public health internship and capstone course are required.

 Students in the MPH-MD dual degree program will have the option of having a global health focus where they spend a year in IUSM’s program in Kenya participating in an ongoing research project while also getting exposure to clinical care in Moi Teaching and Referral Hospital and its clinics.
 During that year, they will complete their required MPH coursework online.

 MPH-MD students who began the program summer 2022 and beyond will be required to pass the Certified Public Health exam to meet graduation requirements.